 6.1.1 Demonstrating continuing involvement in the program.
 The normal way to maintain candidacy is to demonstrate continuing involvement in the program, which the student can do by meeting at least the following minimum requirements.
 (1) The student must ensure that he or she has a current program registration in each trimester of study.
 For information on registration procedures, see the appropriate sections below (7.6, 7.7, 7.9.5, 8.2.1, 8.3.1).
 (2) The student must pay prescribed fees in a timely fashion.
 (3) The student must be in contact at least once a year with a professor who has a supervisory role over his or her studies, such as a thesis supervisor.
-(4) The student must maintain a current and valid postal address, as well as the address for a University-issued electronic mail account that meets a standard of service set by the Vice-President and Provost of the University, and must ensure, by providing current information to the University of Toronto's student information system (currently ROSI), that TST has access to these addresses.
-Students are expected to monitor and retrieve their mail, including electronic messaging account[s] issued to them by the University, on a frequent and consistent basis.
+(4) The student must maintain a current and valid postal address, as well as a valid email address, and must ensure, by providing current information to their college Registrar, that TST has access to these addresses.
+Students are expected to monitor and retrieve their mail, including electronic messaging account[s], on a frequent and consistent basis.
 (See 6.1.4.)